 For any situation where the above guidelines cannot fully explain a use of the social action rules, consider it in terms of your listeners' reactions.
 For example, you may encourage a crowd of peasants to trust and assist you "in order to prevent further losses in your village."
 The rules might not change your words at all.
 If your attempt was very successful, perhaps your character read recent grief on the faces of the crowd, accurately judged them to be desperate for help, and made the plea accordingly.
 If your attempt was unsuccessful, perhaps your character misread the crowd's distrust as grief, and they now believe your character's words were a threat!

 Social actions and roleplaying are an appropriate subject of house rules, to ensure your group is having fun.
-For example, if you or others in your player group do not enjoy speaking in-character that much, the GM may allow more out-of-character summarizing of your words, and more "just roll the dice" moments.
+For example, if you or others in your player group don't enjoy speaking in-character that much, the GM may allow more out-of-character summarizing of your words, and more "just roll the dice" moments.
 Likewise, if your group very much enjoys roleplaying and drama, the GM may require verbatim in-character dialog more often, and ensure that rules and rolls do not interrupt your acting.

 Social Pressure & PC Volition Your character's choices are almost always solely up to you, even if your success is determined by the GM and the rules.
 The social action rules are designed to preserve that choice; many social actions cannot control characters of adventurer-level Willpower, nor can they control likewise strong-willed NPCs.
 Most often, social action rules will be used to gain desired results from characters more susceptible to social pressures - for example, comparatively weak-willed crowds of normal commoners, or businesses eager to maintain their market reputation.
 When someone brings a social action against you, it will most likely be to affect your renown with the masses, cause terror, or cause social injuries.
 Rest assured that you retain ultimate control over your character's intentions and attempted actions (even though social action rules may strongly incentivize you to take a certain path).

 Social Offense & Defense Rolls Social actions involve offense and defense rolls, so named for their resemblance in many ways to the rolls for physical combat.
-These rolls may or may not involve actual hostility or confrontation, but always consist of your character using their wits, perception, and social experience to make their words more eloquent, confident, and/or persuasive.
-If you succeed on a roll, your character is presumed to be speaking winsomely and appropriately for their current situation and goals, overriding any slip-ups in phrasing from you the player.
-Social offense and defense rolls may be on INT or WILL depending on the rule, with dice varying according to different social actions.
+These rolls may or may not involve actual hostility or confrontation, but always consist of your character using their wits, perception, and social experience to make their words more eloquent, confident, and/or persuasive... or to resist or counteract someone else doing so.
+If you succeed on a roll, your character is presumed to be speaking winsomely and appropriately for their current situation and goals, overriding any slip-ups in phrasing from you the player.Social offense and defense rolls may always be rolled on either INT or WILL.
+You can choose your higher stat, though certain +TNs and reactive +TNs may be restricted to use with INT or WILL.
+Many Appeal Abilities and Attributes apply +TNs to social offense and defense rolls.
+Abilities that do not specify a certain type of social action apply to all social actions.

 Cultural Literacy All characters are presumed to function competently in their home culture.
 You can also assist all party members you are currently accompanying, allowing them to act unobjectionably as well.
 So long as you and your companions are not intentionally trying to offend others, it is assumed that you act in accordance with local customs, preventing you from arousing suspicion or animosity on those grounds alone.
 In addition to potentially endangering yourselves (particularly in cultures like Macska or Cevelky), a lack of cultural literacy can prohibit certain social actions, or add Hindrance to their rolls.